pingidentity/pingidentity-devops-getting-started/docs/get-started/HelmBasics.md

     SERVER_PROFILE_URL: https://github.com/<your-github-user>/pingidentity-server-profiles
 ```

-This yaml alone will not even turn on PingDirectory, because the default value for `pingdirectory.enabled` is set to false.
-To take advantage of the feature, you want to merge this snippet into your values.yaml to where you end up with:
+This .yaml alone will not turn on PingDirectory, because the default value for `pingdirectory.enabled` is false.
+To use this feature, add the snippet into your own values.yaml file:

 ```yaml
 global: